FrankHalbach/ExcelDNA_MVVMLight_Sample/ReadMe.md

-This project demonstrates how to the MVVMlight toolkit can be used together with ExcelDNA Compile to program and go to Excel Add-Ins / MVVMForm / OpenMVVMForm.
-You will be able to add ViewA or ViewB upon button click to the workspace.
+This project demonstrates how the MVVMlight toolkit can be used together with ExcelDNA To launch the form go to  Excel / Add-Ins / MVVMForm / OpenMVVMForm.
+You will be able to add ViewA or ViewB to the workspace.